 I love the saying, “There is no win in comparison.”
 Just when I thought I’d seen the best boat in the harbor, a bigger or more beautiful one would sail in.
 Can you imagine how miserable all the other captains would be if they based their happiness on whether they had the most expensive boat in the harbor?
 Don’t let your aspiration turn into comparison.

 Throughout your breast augmentation journey, I want you to remember that this procedure is for you.
 Don’t allow yourself to fall into the trap of looking to your friends and family for making decisions that fall on your shoulders.
 Your boobs, your procedure, your decisions.

 This one can be super difficult, especially in the culture we are accustomed to—but it’s important.
 Ask yourself, “In 10 years, what will I wish I had done today?”

 The bottom line is there is no perfect shape or size.
-Every boat in the harbor was beautiful in it’s own unique way, and your augmentation will be the same.
+Every boat in the harbor was beautiful in it’s own unique way, and your breast augmentation will be the same.

 Thoughts from Dr. Ben WoodBy far, one of the most significant advances that we've seen in guiding the breast implant selection process is Vectra 3D imaging.